joshbegley/nyt-latest/previous.md

 `Ryan Getzlaf, who won Olympic gold with Canada twice as a player, is serving in a role something like an adviser to GM Doug Armstrong.`\
 https://nytimes.com/athletic/6767031/2025/11/03/canada-olympics-ryan-getzlaf/

-**"Unacceptable": Giants defense allows over 30 points for third straight game in latest loss**\
+**'Unacceptable': Giants defense allows over 30 points for third straight game in latest loss**\
 `The defense was supposed to be strong this season, but it's collapsed over the last few weeks.`\
 https://nytimes.com/athletic/6771938/2025/11/03/giants-defense-struggles-49ers/